German Historical Institute London

 URI: www.ghil.ac.uk

-Selling History: Tourist Guides, Bazaar Histories, and the Politics of the Past in India the late 20th and early 21st Centuries
+Selling History: Tourist Guides, Bazaar Histories, and the Politics of the Past in India in the late 20th and early 21st Centuries

 Indra Sengupta